pespositotlr/ZMagazineScanner/README.md

 Scans for existing magazine issues on a website.

-Needs an appsettins.json to run.
+Needs an appsettings.json in the base directory of the project to run.
 Use your own appropriate values.

 ```
 {